NBA News: Heat Gets Back To Winning Form, Trounces Bucks In Dwyane Wade’s Homecoming

 Cleveland traded Wade back to Miami for a second-round draft pick on Thursday as a part of three deadline day deals that shook up the Cavaliers’ roster.
 CBS Sports‘ Colin Ward-Henninger listed it as the third most important trade of the deadline, saying that it was a “triumphant return to Wade County.”

-The Cavaliers reportedly asked Wade if he would be okay to remain in Cleveland albeit with a minor role moving forward, or would he rather get traded back to Miami, where he spent the first 13 and most productive seasons of his career.
+The Cavaliers reportedly asked Wade if he would be okay to remain in Cleveland albeit with a minor role moving forward, or if he would rather get traded back to Miami, where he spent the first 13 and most productive seasons of his career.
 Wade’s eventual response was surely expected.

 SB Nation‘s Chris Manning reported that LeBron James was “happy as hell” for Wade.
 The two are known buddies off the court and had won two championships together with the Heat in 2012 and 2013.